 We are following all Government guidelines and currently offering all residents and staff their third Covid-19 vaccine and flu shots.

 We are safely welcoming new residents.
 All new residents must produce a negative Covid-19 PCR test.
 They will move into a safe admission suite where they will stay for 14 days.
 These suites have en-suite bathrooms, WIFI, TV and all the other amenities available to the rest of the home.
 On the final day of isolation, a lateral flow test is performed.

 The isolation period for new residents can be reduced to 10 days if the following criteria are met:

 - The resident has a swab for covid-19 within a 48 hour of admission with a negative result

-- There is confirmation from a medical professional that a resident has been isolated for at least a seven day period while in hospital
+- There is confirmation from a medical professional that a resident has been isolated for a minimum seven-day period whilst in hospital

 - A second PCR test is done three days after admission, and it is negative.

 Please get in touch directly with your care home for more information.